Storage account overview

 - Access tier refers to the data usage pattern you've specified for your general-purpose v2 or Blob storage account.

 - Capacity refers to how much of your storage account allotment you're using to store data.

-- Replication determines how many copies of your data are maintained at one time, and in what locations.
+- Redundancy determines how many copies of your data are maintained at one time, and in what locations.